region-banner

 What is the best time of year to visit Luxor?

-The best time to visit Luxor is during the cooler months from October to April.
-The weather is more pleasant for exploring the ancient sites, as summer temperatures can be extremely hot.
+The best time to visit Luxor is from October to April when the weather is cooler and more comfortable for sightseeing.
+Summers can be extremely hot, with temperatures often exceeding 40°C (104°F).

 What language is spoken in Luxor?